FrankasProjects/cloud-native-reliability-deployment/Systematic Literature Review/search.md

 # Review Protocol: Systematic Literature Review - Identifying common cloud cost and purchasing models

-In the context of the masters thesis *Evaluating Cost Implications of Cloud-Native Application Characteristics With a Focus on Reliability Aspects* a Systematic literature review (SLR) was conducted to derive common cloud costs, as well as purchasing models used by Cloud service providers (CSPs).
+In the context of the masters' thesis *Evaluating Cost Implications of Cloud-Native Application Characteristics With a Focus on Reliability Aspects* a Systematic literature review (SLR) was conducted to derive common cloud costs, as well as purchasing models used by Cloud service providers (CSPs).
 The SLR follows the procedure of Kitchenham et al. [1].
 The following sections will provide the detailed steps, including search strings, inclusion & exclusion criteria, as well as an overview of the final literature.

 **Table of content:**